cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/hooks.md

 description: "Hook points for Tracing Policies and arguments description"
 ---

-Tetragon can hook into the kernel using `kprobes` and `tracepoints`, as well as in user-space programs using `uprobes`.
-Users can configure these hook points using the correspodning sections of the `TracingPolicy` specification (`.spec`).
+Tetragon can hook into the kernel using `kprobes`, `fentry/fexit`, and `tracepoints`, as well as in user-space programs using `uprobes`.
+Users can configure these hook points using the corresponding sections of the `TracingPolicy` specification (`.spec`).
 These hook points include arguments and return values that can be specified using the `args` and `returnArg` fields as detailed in the following sections.

 {{< warning >}}
 Hooking a system call can introduce time-of-check to time-of-use (TOCTOU)